Nicktho/redux-auth/README.md

 }
 ```

-Use the `withAuth()` helper in any action creator to get access to your token
+Use the `withToken()` helper in any action creator to get access to your token

 ```
 import { withToken } from 'redux-auth';